 Advanced LIGO has an impressive array of sensors and a flexible control system.
 Most of the baseline Advanced LIGO control schemes use local information to control the seismic platforms and Interferometer readouts to control the interferometer lengths and angles.
 As system integration proceeds, studies need to be conducted to investigate optimal ways to combine all the sensor information to achieve the best interferometer performance.
-For example, using feedforward to directly cancel the contribution of ground motion signals which appear in the interferometer signal was demonstrated in Enhanced LIGO [128].
+For example, using feedforward to directly cancel the contribution of ground motion signals which appear in the interferometer signal was demonstrated in Enhanced LIGO [204].
 Studies on the coherence between various channels from the ground, up through the seismic platforms and suspension systems to the various interferometer readouts should be conducted.
 When coherent contributions are found, they could be used to inform the development of advanced control techniques to be layered onto the existing controls.
-Other control improvements have also been suggested such as optimally distributing the control authority between the isolation stages [129] to improve system locking and robustness, and changing the control laws in real time in response to changing environmental conditions [129, 130].
+Other control improvements have also been suggested such as optimally distributing the control authority between the isolation stages [205] to improve system locking and robustness, and changing the control laws in real time in response to changing environmental conditions [205, 206].
 We often experience variations in the local environment arising from many difference sources such as wind at the Hanford Observatory, storms in the gulf of Mexico with cause large microseismic motions, logging near the Livingston Observatory, and teleseismic earthquakes (those far from the Observatories).
-We can now accurately predict the arrival of the teleseismic waves from these distant earthquakes [131], but can not yet adjust the control parameters to better compensate for the motions.
+We can now accurately predict the arrival time of teleseismic waves, and we can predict that amplitude within a factor of about 2.5 [207,208].
+We are now implementing an updated control scheme to better compensate for the motions [209].

 Another question which needs to be answered is "what in particular limits the upper unity gain frequencies of the isolation control loops for the Advanced LIGO seismic isolation platforms?"
 A clear understanding of the practical limits could be used to inform a campaign to modify the platforms to achieve better isolation performance, particularly in the 5-40 Hz band.
-For example, a numerical study has shown that a high frequency blend with a force sensor (even a virtual force sensor) may help to increase significantly the controller bandwidth of the active isolation stages, without compromising the isolation [132, 133].
+For example, a numerical study has shown that a high frequency blend with a force sensor (even a virtual force sensor) may help to increase significantly the controller bandwidth of the active isolation stages, without compromising the isolation [210, 211].
 This technique will be further studied on more elaborate models.